-As we begin a new year, The Jordan Legacy is launching a new strategy designed to raise the bar in terms of collective ambition in suicide prevention and to plot a course of collective practical action that can realise that ambition.
+At the beginning of 2023, The Jordan Legacy launched a new strategy designed to raise the bar in terms of collective ambition in suicide prevention and to plot a course of collective practical action that can realise that ambition.

 Shared learning and collaboration are at the heart of this strategy because we know we can’t do this alone but together we can achieve a transformation in suicide prevention.

 Throughout 2022, we regularly found ourselves questioning why it is that with so many individuals and organisations working in mental health and suicide prevention, the headline figure of more than 6000 deaths by suicide every year in the UK is not falling?

 How can so much compassion, desire and effort result in no more than a stemming of the tide – what would have to happen to get these numbers on a downward trend?

 Some might question whether we can truly achieve a significant reduction in the numbers of people who end their own lives each year, especially when the reasons for these deaths are often complex and caused by a combination of mental illness, personal circumstances and external factors that can seem out of our control such as the current cost-of-living crisis?

 In the summer of 2020, The Jordan Legacy was founded as a Community Interest Company (CIC), following Jordan’s suicide in December 2019.
 During the past 2 and half years, we have created a respected organisation (we’re told!), delivering talks and workshops to government departments, corporate businesses, schools and community groups throughout the UK and overseas, as well as generating research and sharing content, which has helped raise awareness of suicide and opened up the conversation with many who had not considered the magnitude of the issue.